 You ask whether the proposed Electronic Town Meetings, as described above, are permissible under the Act.
-The response to your question depends upon whether the connection with, the election of the presidential candidates appearing at the Town
+The response to your question depends upon whether the proposed activity would constitute a contribution for the purpose of influencing, or in connection with, the election of the presidential candidates appearing at the Town Meetings.